Nikolopaa

 Why you will love this recipe

-- Beautiful on the Plate: With their golden, flaky layers, these bite-sized "cigar shaped" desserts look amazing.
-They’re perfect for impressing guests or treating yourself!
+• Beautiful on the Plate: With their golden, flaky layers, these bite-sized "cigar shaped" desserts look amazing.
+They’re perfect for impressing guests, just like my Greek kataifi rolls recipe which has a similar shape but uses shredded pastry.

 Overview of the key steps